 So as you can see, there really isn’t that much difference between renting a house and owning a property.
 I couldn’t say much about the difference between renting a flat or owning one because we owned a house.

 Food is not cheap here you know.
 Compared to Philippines.
-I remember buying an Okra in Surigao for 10 pesos—three bunches for just 10 pesos!
+I remember buying an Okra in Surigao whilst visiting my fiance Jobelle Alaysa.
+For 10 pesos we got, three bunches.
+For just 10 pesos!
 We ended up throwing it away, because after I bought it, I put it in the fridge, but forgot about it and went to waste weeks later.
 As I was visiting Philippines, it was far more easier just to eat out than shop and make our own meals.
 I mean, I don’t really know how to cook for two people and a toddler.
 I tend to cook for 5 or more people—which really makes it more expensive to cook at home than eating out and eating more than one dishes at that!

 So going back, food isn’t cheap here in Australia.
 The meat is expensive, fish is expensive too and even vegetables and fruits—but you get used to these pricing and makes it…well…normal.
 I know a lot of Filipinos are fish eating folks—I am one of them.
 Well, Australia may have great varieties and quality of fish, but they are normally more expensive than meat.